Release 0.96

 Specifies the path of an alternate HTML stylesheet file.
 Without this option,

-the Jadexdoc tool automatically creates a stylesheet file stylesheet.css
+the Jadexdoc tool automatically creates a stylesheet file stylesheet.css.
+This

 option enables you to override this default.
 The filename can be any name.